thanhdo1991/stanford-spcs-theme/pattern-lab/source/_patterns/01-components/06-cards/02-cards-4-items.md

 ---
-title: Cards dark
+title: Cards 4 items
 ---

-This is Cards dark component.
+This is Cards items.